a1g3/research-log/content/docs/logs/february.md

 # February 2023
+## February 17th
+### DNS Measurements
+I finished implementing code to retry the DNS request if the query fails due to a timeout.
+In the January scan, there were about 50 domains that had a TCP timeout when scanning.
+The new implementation tries two more times with the given query before giving up.
+I've tested this on about 3,000 domains and there's no errors due to a timeout.
+I've also setup another testing server in AWS's Virginia region.
+Tomorrow, I hope to modify my Python code to run multiple threads to send out a query for every testing server.

+## February 16th (Snow Day)
+### Embedded Xinu
+I worked on cleaning up the ARM version of Embedded Xinu.
+After talking to Dr. Brylow, we are planning on supporting the ARM port along with the RISC-V port.
+Our hope is to merge both the RISC-V source code and the ARM source code.
+Both ports have different features which the other needs to implement before the merge.
+The ARM port has multicore support and has the interactive shell.
+The RISC-V port has memory protection and paging.
+For the merge to fully work, we would need to have both ports in feature parity.
+I hope to have both ports merged together by the beginning of the summer.
+That way, we can focus on getting a new Embedded Xinu release out.
+The next step is to get paging and memory protection supported in the ARM port.
+Currently, I'm looking how to implement paging in ARM.

+For the RISC-V port, I was working on timer support for the Nezhas.
+I've written code for the timer to count down from 10000.
+The timer is working correctly (since I can see the value being decremented in the register), however I can't get it to generate an interrupt.
+I've set up the PLIC and the appropriate RISC-V registers (`sie` and `mideleg`), but no interrupt is being triggered.
+I'm not sure how to debug this.
+I'm hoping to talk to Dr. Brylow on Monday about it.

 ## February 15th
 ### Embedded Xinu
 Today I finished implementing the switch between user and kernel level processes in Embedded Xinu.
 I met with Dr. Brylow and we came up with a more elegant solution that doesn't require the use of flags like I mentioned in yesterday's update.
 Instead we add the following lines in `ctxsw.S`: